kvxrun/auto-WARP-connect/README.md

 ## Usage

-1. Modify the `REMOTE_SERVER` variable in the `auto_connect.py` script to specify the remote server you want to use for connectivity testing.
+1. Modify the `REMOTE_SERVER` and `SSID` variable in the `auto_warp_connect.py` script to specify the remote server and Wi-Fi you want to use for connectivity testing.

-2. Open a command prompt or terminal and navigate to the directory containing the `auto_connect.py` script.
+2. Open a command prompt or terminal and navigate to the directory containing the `auto_warp_connect.py` script.

 3. Run the script.